Platform

 Who is eligible for the Efficiency Nova Scotia — Beneficial Management Practices Program program?

-To be eligible for the Efficiency Nova Scotia — Beneficial Management Practices Program program, you must: Nova Scotian farms registered under the Farm Registration Act Applicants must be at least 19 years of age and actively farming in the program year
+To be eligible for the Efficiency Nova Scotia — Beneficial Management Practices Program program, you must: Nova Scotian farms registered under the Farm Registration Act Applicants must be at least 19 years old and actively farming

 What expenses are eligible under Efficiency Nova Scotia — Beneficial Management Practices Program?